Julianne2025/Data-Analytics-Portfolio/README.md

 📁 **SQL Server 2022 Files:**

-The large weekly consolidated freight invoice and chart of accounts are imported into SQL Server as tables so that this data can be used for queries for freight analysis and to verify Excel VBA data for GL coding.
+The large weekly consolidated freight invoice and chart of accounts is imported into SQL Server as tables so that this freight data can be used for queries.

+***Business Problems & Solutions using SQL Server***:

-I used SQL Server 2022 to import and analyze freight data.
-I wrote T-SQL queries using joins, views, ranking functions, aggregates, and data validation queries, then used the results for Power BI reporting.
+1.  ***Freight Spend Analysis with SQL queries:***  I wrote SQL queries using joins, views, ranking functions, and aggregates for freight analysis.

-***Business Problems & Solutions using SQL Server***:  Lack of timely freight spend analysis.
-Also, weekly freight invoice had many wrong GL codes due to moving or closing facilities or missing codes that needed to be corrected.
+2.  ***Data Validation Queries:***  I used SQL queries to correct many wrong GL codes due to moving or closing facilities or missing codes and to verify Excel VBA data for GL coding.

+3.  ***Export Views to Power BI:***  Use of Views to import table queries to Power BI to solve the lack of timely freight spend analysis by providing dat for Power BI dashboards.

 - freight_analysis1.sql  |  Used SELECT, JOIN  and SUM to get total freight$ by carrier, total freight$ by GL code, and check for invalid GL codes